JanRSmit/HALS-Mechatronics/README.md

 But in reality it is like this::
 ![Alt text](Gear-underneeath-HALS-robot.jpg)
 The cables at bottom of picture go to the hals computer (USB) and audio i/f (XLR).

+# UPLOAD STATUS
+20260907:
+The 3D files, and pictures and the excel cs containing decisions and BOM are uploaded.
+!
+What remains to be done is the explanation of how to do the squaring of the device, and some user documentation.